tims457/tims457.github.io/content/books.md

     > It appears that once a society develops beyond a certain level of complexity it becomes increasingly fragile.
 Eventually, it reaches a point at which even a relatively minor disturbance can bring everything crashing down.”
 - The Art of Learning
 - Blindsight
-    > Wegner thought it was an executive summary.
-Penrose heard it in the singing of caged electrons.
-Norretranders said it was a fraud; Kazim called it leakage from a parallel universe.
-Metzinger wouldn’t even admit it existed.
-The AIs claimed to have worked it out, then announced they couldn’t explain it to us.
-Gödel was right after all: No system can fully understand itself.
 - The Theoretical Minimum: Classical Mechanics
 - The Player of Games
 - The Last Warrior: Andrew Marshall and the Shaping of Modern American Defense Strategy